alanbarros/alanzola/content/_index.md

 ### Blog

-I write a tecnology blog at [github pages](http://alanbarros.github.io/blog) where I apply C# and other languages, some samples of mine daily work.
+I write a tech blog at [github pages](http://alanbarros.github.io/blog) where I apply C# and other languages, just some samples of mine daily work.

 ## Links